 One of the speakers during the session on standards and accreditation was Maurice Klein, Correctional Accreditation Co-ordinator of the Correctional Service of Canada.
 He stated that standards are not incompatible with discretion and that an accreditation approach can provide control and accountability in the use of discretion.
-He argued that standards can promote due reflection by administrators as to the efficiency of their operations, reinforce basic principles and provide a means of evaluating the system.
+He argued that standards can promote due reflection murder might contend that the denial of parole eligibility for the first twenty-five years of his or her sentence constitutes cruel or unusual by administrators as to the efficiency of their operations, reinforce basic principles and provide a means of evaluating the system.
 He stated that they also help to clarify the goals and objectives of the system and thereby contribute to uniformity in decision-making.
 Since the concepts of fairness and uniformity are imbedded in standards, the accreditation process will assess the success or failure of attempts to meet these objectives.
 He concluded his remarks with the statement that the potential exists for an adverse effect on decision-making in the standards and accreditation process but it is incumbent on those who operate with standards to inform the architects of the standards about any negative effects.